64-shades/64-shades.github.io/README.md

 ### Framework

-- [Sphinx](https://www.sphinx-doc.org/en/master/) is a powerful and widely-used documentation generator written in Python.
-It is particularly popular within the Python community and is considered the de facto standard for documenting Python projects.
-- [reStructuredText (RST)](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) is a lightweight markup language designed for creating easy-to-read and easy-to-write plaintext documents that can be automatically converted to various output formats, such as HTML, LaTeX (and thus PDF), and more.
-It is a key component of the Docutils project and is widely used in the Python community for writing technical documentation, including Python's official documentation and documentation for many Python libraries.
+- [CSS](https://en.wikipedia.org/wiki/CSS), or Cascading Style Sheets, is a stylesheet language used to describe the presentation and styling of a document written in a markup language, most commonly HTML.
+It is a fundamental technology of the World Wide Web, working alongside HTML and JavaScript to create interactive and visually appealing websites.
+- [HTML](https://en.wikipedia.org/wiki/HTML), or Hypertext Markup Language, is the standard language for creating web pages and structuring their content.
+It uses tags to define elements like headings, paragraphs, and images, telling a web browser how    to display them.
+HTML is the foundational building block of the internet, providing the structure that is then styled with languages like CSS and made interactive with JavaScript.
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) is a programming language and core technology of the web platform, alongside HTML and CSS.
   Ninety-nine percent of websites on the World Wide Web use JavaScript on the client side for webpage behavior.
   Web browsers have a dedicated JavaScript engine that executes the client code.
-- [CSS](https://en.wikipedia.org/wiki/CSS), or Cascading Style Sheets, is a stylesheet language used to describe the presentation and styling of a document written in a markup language, most commonly HTML.
-It is a fundamental technology of the World Wide Web, working alongside HTML and JavaScript to create interactive and visually appealing websites.

-### Requirements
+- [Makefiles](https://en.wikipedia.org/wiki/Make_(software)) are text files that contain instructions for the make utility, a build automation tool commonly used in Unix-like operating systems.
+They define how to build or update target files (like executables or libraries) from source files, managing dependencies and executing commands.
 - [Python](https://www.python.org/) is a programming language that lets you work quickly and integrate systems more effectively.
+- [reStructuredText (RST)](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) is a lightweight markup language designed for creating easy-to-read and easy-to-write plaintext documents that can be automatically converted to various output formats, such as HTML, LaTeX (and thus PDF), and more.
+It is a key component of the Docutils project and is widely used in the Python community for writing technical documentation, including Python's official documentation and documentation for many Python libraries.
+- [Sphinx](https://www.sphinx-doc.org/en/master/) is a powerful and widely-used documentation generator written in Python.
+It is particularly popular within the Python community and is considered the de facto standard for documenting Python projects.

 ---